Dr Catriona Waddington, Mott MacDonald health economist

 Policies that play a part in assisting the population to maintain a healthy weight span health, agriculture, transport, urban planning, environment, food processing, distribution, marketing, and education.
 Some are within direct control of city mayors, while others require joined-up action with national government.

-Through transport policy-makers can promote walking and cycling; through planning and the discretion over business rates levied, they can encourage neighbourhood stores selling healthy foods at affordable prices; and they can promote healthier school meals, a significant part of children’s diets, and regulate the number and type of food outlets located near schools.
+Through transport policy-makers they can promote walking and cycling; through planning and the discretion over business rates levied, they can encourage neighbourhood stores selling healthy foods at affordable prices; and they can promote healthier school meals, a significant part of children’s diets, and regulate the number and type of food outlets located near schools.

 With intercontinental air travel and mass migration, no city can expect to fully isolate itself from infectious diseases and global pandemics.
 But a city that invests in initiatives and infrastructure to improve public health will be more resilient to health crises.
 As with other aspects of healthcare, relationships with the private sector are crucial for preparing to prevent or manage pandemics.